benapetr/clia/README.md

 - Python 3.9+
 - `requests` Python package
+- `ddgs` Python package (required for DuckDuckGo search; optional if using Google only)
 - One of:
   - Local Ollama server running on `http://localhost:11434` (default)
   - OpenAI API access with a valid key